DataDog/dd-trace-dotnet/docs/development/AutomaticInstrumentation.md

 In case the continuation is for a `Task` or `ValueTask`, the returnValue type will be an object and the value `null`.
 In case the continuation is for a `Task<T>` or `ValueTask<T>`, the returnValue type will be `T` with the instance value after the task completes.

-It is recommended to use the `in` keyword in front of `CallTargetState` for performance reasons.
+> For performance reasons, it is recommended to use the `in` keyword in front of `CallTargetState` for performance reasons.

 ### Duck-typing, instrumentation classes, and constraints